PeARSearch/readthedocs/docs/source/usage.rst

             volumes:
             - https-portal-data:/var/lib/https-portal

-To add another pod, you will have to first copy the `pears-federated` container definition to a new definition in the file with appropriate names as follows:
+To add another instance, you will have to first copy the `pears-federated` container definition to a new definition in the file with appropriate names as follows:

 .. code-block:: bash